DenisGorbachev/metawomen-docs/src/faq/ForProjectOwners.md

 - … many more

 We have plans to port Coliquidity to blockchains with other VM implementations (e.g. Solana).

-## Who pays for gas?

-The user who called the Coliquidity smart contract pays for gas.

-If the call results in opening a new pool, the user pays for opening a new pool as well.
-We recommend that projects make this call from their account, so that regular traders don’t have to pay for opening the pool.

-We also have plans to integrate Coliquidity with the [Ethereum Gas Station Network](https://docs.opengsn.org/).
-As soon as this integration is implemented, the users won’t need to pay for gas anymore.

 ## What is 1-Click Liquidity?